filiph/egamebook/dart/README.md

     ---
     Day1.WakeUp

-    You woke up and quickly realize the house is surrounded by the police.
+    You wake up and quickly realize the house is surrounded by the police.
 "Oh Rick," you sigh.
-"You idiot."
+"You backstabbing idiot."

     You have a minute at most before the pigs kick the door in.